-Vietnam’s Hanoi People’s Court sentenced prominent activist and former member of the critical YouTube channel CHTV, Phan Van Bach, to five years in prison on Monday.
+Vietnam’s Hanoi People’s Court sentenced a prominent activist and former member of the critical YouTube channel CHTV, Phan Van Bach, to five years in prison on Monday.
 He was convicted under Article 117 of the Penal Code, which criminalizes “distributing anti-state propaganda.”
 Phan Van Bach had faced a maximum sentence of 12 years.

 Phan Van Bach was arrested on December 29, 2023, at his residence in the Dong Da district, facing charges related to his posts on Facebook.
 Although he had previously been involved with CHTV, an independent YouTube channel known for addressing social injustice in Vietnam, Phan Van Bach had since shifted his focus to business activities.
 His wife, Nguyen Thi Lieu, reported that the family was not notified of his detention for five days and only learned of the trial date through his defense lawyer, Le Van Luan.
-His wife also voiced concerns over Phan Van Bach‘s physical health as she observed significant weight loss from Phan Van Bach during her visit.
+His wife also voiced concerns over Phan Van Bach‘s physical health as she observed significant weight loss during her last visit.

 On September 12, Human Rights Watch called for the charges against Phan Van Bach to be dropped, condemning his sentencing as part of a broader crackdown on dissent in Vietnam.
-Patricia Gossman, Associate Asia Director at Human Rights Watch, stated:
+Patricia Gossman, associate Asia director at Human Rights Watch, stated:

 Phan Van Bach is the latest victim of the Vietnamese government’s ongoing campaign to crush all dissent.
 The list of Vietnamese citizens locked up for speaking their minds is getting longer, even as Vietnam’s trading partners look away from its systemic rights abuses.